 We are also clearing along the Highway 29 realignment and transmission line corridor.

-To reduce the amount of debris that may end up in the water and at the dam site, we are clearing most of the vegetation within the reservoir footprint as well as an additional five-metre buffer area above the shoreline.
-Some trees will remain in the lower reaches and on steep slopes where it is unsafe to work.
+To reduce the amount of debris that may end up in the water and at the dam site, we are clearing about three-quarters of the vegetation within the reservoir footprint.
+Some trees will remain in the lower areas and on steep slopes where it is unsafe to work.
 Debris which could impact dam or boater safety is removed, burned, bucked into short logs, chipped or mulched.

 We will haul merchantable trees to local mills.
 Our ability to sell the trees is based on factors such as size, species, and location.
 Recent closures of local mills and limited road access to some clearing areas have reduced our ability to haul away some of the trees.